chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ## Resources
 ### Recommended readings/book:
 - [Rasa's Official Documents](https://rasa.com/docs/rasa/).
-Shorter, precise and easy to read.
+Shorter, concise and easy to read.
 This is likely your go-to place of learning and reference.
 Docs are updated to Rasa 3.x
 - [Rasa Learning Center](https://learning.rasa.com/): This is a great place to learn Rasa.
 Tons of useful resources and videos.
 - [Conversational AI with Rasa: Build, Test, and Deploy AI-powered, Enterprise-grade Virtual Assistants and Chatbots](https://learning.oreilly.com/library/view/-/9781801077057/?ar).
 Xiaoquan Kong, Guan Wang.
 Packt Publishing, 2021.
 ISBN 1801077053, 9781801077057.
   - This book is free to access via your Franklin account.
 It is a good reference book with in-depth coverage.
 However, it has some out-of-date information of earlier versions of Rasa.
 You should use it as supplementary to Rasa's official documents above.